toestie/company-database-sql/README.md

 ```

 ## Data Engineering
 It seems to me that there is a complete list of departments with department numbers and a list of employees with employee numbers.
 Those numbers would be well suited to primary keys since, I assume, they are unique to each department or employee.

-no primary key for dept emp because certain employees are in multiple departments
+This logic also applies to the salaries table as well; theoretically an employee should only have one salary, so each salary entry is tied to a unique employee number.

+This is not true, however, for titles, managers, and departments.
+In the table of employees and their departments it is possible to have multiple entries with the same department represented (preventing us from using deptartment number as a primary key), and it is possible for employees to be part of multiple departments (preventing us from using employee number as a primary key).
+Managers are similar; it is possible for a manager to be part of multiple departments.
+Finally, a person can have multiple titles.
+Therefore in these three tables (titles, dept_manager, and dept_emp), there are no primary keys specified.

+In terms of the data types, I wanted to specify the number of characters for the VARCHAR datatypes in order to optimize run times when querying.
+There are certain datasets that were ideal for this:
+1. All the dates had 10 characters in the form XXXX-XX-XX, so I could specify those as VARCHAR(10).
+2. Names were split into first and last, so I could safely assume that a last name or first name alone would not exceed 30 characters.
+3. Gender identifiers were one letter, either M or F.
+4. The department number was a mix of one letter and a number, but never exceeded 4 characters (as can be verified by the short list of all departments)

 ## Data Analysis
 ### List the following details of each employee: